 Undergraduate and Taught Masters students:

 Need some help writing your essay or dissertation?
 Want to get a second opinion on your writing style from a PhD student?
-Come along to a one-to-one tutorial and have your questions answered.
+Want some information and strategies on how to approach an exam?

 Topics covered include: